uploadcare/uploadcare-rails/README.md

 `uploadcare-rails` is a Rails integration for Uploadcare built on top of the rewritten `uploadcare-ruby` client API.

-The current stable branch is shipping as the `5.0.0.rc1` release candidate line.
+The current stable branch is the `5.0` release line.

 The gem is centered on: